-The 2017 Act added a new 10% withholding tax on the sale of partnership interests owned by foreign investors.
+Foreign investors in partnerships are subject to a 10% withholding tax on the sale of their partnership interests.
 Because real estate in the US is frequently owned through entities treated as partnerships for US federal income tax purposes, foreign investors will have exposure to this tax if they dispose of the equity in a partnership owning real estate.